Getting Rid of Our Stuff

 Everything goes into one of four categories:

-- Keep (although this is always a ‘maybe keep’ and not final until packed and stored)
+Keep (although this is always a ‘maybe keep’ and not final until packed and stored)

-- Sell (if it doesn’t sell, it moves to category three)
+Sell (if it doesn’t sell, it moves to category three)

-- Pack it and travel with it
+Pack it and travel with it

-Pack it and travel with it: While we may want many of the conveniences of home with us, we’re limiting our travel backpack weight to about 20 pounds.
-Not only do the items we take with us need to be a necessity, but ideally they need to be light weight, small, durable and multi-purpose.
+While we may want many of the conveniences of home with us, we’re limiting our travel backpack weight to about 20 pounds.
+(Sergio here!
+We’ve refined our travel gear and packing lists over time and are backpacks are now down to about 15 pounds!).
+Not only do the items we take with us need to be a necessity, but ideally they need to be lightweight, small, durable and multi-purpose.

 Where to Start?

 For us, this meant starting in the kitchen.
-This ended up being a great place to start so that we could ease into it.
+It ended up being a great place to start so that we could ease into it.
 It’s pretty obvious that most items in the kitchen won’t be going with us across the world, therefore, they were easy to put in the sell or donate categories.

 Key Things We Kept For Storage

-A few pieces of select clothing: We’re still not completely convinced on this, but we decided to keep a few select pieces of clothing.
+We’re still not completely convinced on this, but we decided to keep a few select pieces of clothing.
 Things that were dressy and/or professional that we won’t travel with but will use when we get back.

 Sergio purchased heavy duty Metro metal wire shelving over 15 years ago.
-It looks nearly new, is flexible to our needs and super heavy duty.
-We can disassemble it for easier storage.
-It would be very expensive to re-purchase and we'll likely keep this shelving for a lifetime.
+It looks nearly new, is flexible to our needs, and super heavy duty.
+We can disassemble it for easier storage, it would be very expensive to re-purchase, and we'll likely keep this shelving for a lifetime.

 We’ll keep you updated as we finalize our keep, travel, donate, and sell categories.
 There’s bound to be more struggles as we continue with our iterative pare down process.
-However, the excitement that surrounds this process is derived from the anticipation of our huge dream finally materializing.
+However, the excitement that surrounds this process is derived from the anticipation of our huge dream finally materializing!
 It’s not hard to keep reminding ourselves of why we’re doing this.